wino6687/SWEpy/README.md

 * Currently this script is not supported in Windows due to pynco only supporting Mac OS or Unix

-* Web scrapping currently only working on the northern hemisphere, fix coming soon (Late May 2018)
+* Web scrapping now supports all grids (N,S,M), although subsetting and concatenating still only support Northern Grid.
+Fix coming Late May 2018

 * Requires python 3.6 and Anaconda 3